mahmoud/clastic/docs/tutorial.rst

 This concludes the introductory tutorial.
 The full application code can be found in the `repo`_.
-Check out the other documents and example applications for advanced usage of Clastic features.
+Check out the :doc:`second part <tutorial-part2>`
+to learn more about Clastic's features.

 .. _List of tz database time zones: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones